A parliamentary report of 1777 recorded local workhouses in operation in Otterburn Ward (for up to 24 inmates ) and at Rochester (24).

 Several outbuildings surround the yard to the north and probably contained vagrants' accommodation.

-The building is now owned by the local district council and houses a tea-shop, tourist information office and library.
+The establishment finally closed its doors in 1931 and the remaining half-dozen inmates transferred to the Hexham Institution.
+The building is still owned by the local district council and houses a tea-shop, tourist information office and library.

 - Northumberland Archives, Woodhorn, Queen Elizabeth II Country Park, Ashington, Northumberland NE63 9YF.